 This is of course not the case in all relationships, but in a high percentage of them.

 5. Only Thais are good at Thai Massage

 Thai Massage is very much part of Thai culture, and there are tens of thousands of Thais offering massage all over the country.

 In the last 20 years tens of thousands of westerners have traveled to Thailand to learn Thai Massage, and many of them have become very skilled at it.
 The popularity of Thai Massage has gone global.

 However if a foreigner tells a Thai person that he or she is a Thai Massage therapist or teacher, they will get an incredulous look as if this could not possibly be true or real.

 The fact is that it is possible to get just as good a Thai Massage education in the western world as you can get in Thailand.
 However in the Thai’s mind this could not possibly be true.

 So here you have it – some strange concepts that the Thais typically have about foreigners.
 However please understand that I am not writing this to criticize the Thais, but to help you understand cultural differences and different attitudes.

 It is better to be aware of these concepts rather than get upset about them when you are suddenly confronted with them.

-The author, Shama Kern, has been living in Thailand for two decades.
-He has traveled extensively in southeast Asia and enjoys sharing his experiences to help raise awareness about Thailand.
+The author, Shama Kern, has been living in Thailand for over two decades.